The name of the club shall be called: THE IRISH SETTER BREEDERS CLUB.

 The Executive Officers of the Club shall be the Chairman, Secretary and Treasurer.

 The management of the Club shall be by Executive Officers of the Club, who shall retire biennially but shall be eligible for re-election, and a Committee of up to twelve members, four of whom shall retire annually but shall be eligible for re-election.
 The Chairman shall be an ex-officio member of the Committee, with a casting vote only.
 The Secretary and Treasurer shall be ex-officio members of the Committee with voting powers.
 The Committee shall have power to appoint sub-Committees.
 The Committee shall have power to co-opt members onto the Committee in the event of positions becoming vacant.
 Those co-opted will have full voting powers but shall only hold office until the next Annual General Meeting of the Club.
-Nominees for election to the Committee must have been fully paid-up members of the Club for five consecutive years immediately prior to nomination.
+Nominees for election to the Committee must have been fully paid-up members of the Club for three consecutive years immediately prior to nomination.
 No business shall be transacted at any Committee Meeting unless a quorum is present when the Committee proceeds to business, six Committee members shall form a quorum.

 Candidates for Membership of the Club shall be accepted on payment of the Subscription.
 The liability of a member shall be limited to his/her annual subscription.
 The Club must make a list of members and their addresses available for inspection, if so requested by Members of the Club or by the Kennel Club.